drpetersonfernandes/GameCoverScraper/README.md

 -   Windows 10 or later
 -   **.NET 9.0 Runtime** (automatically installed if using the provided executable)
--   **Microsoft Edge WebView2 Runtime**: Required for Bing and Google Web Image Search options.
+-   **Microsoft Edge WebView2 Runtime**: Essential for Bing and Google Web Image Search.
 Most Windows 10/11 systems have this pre-installed.
-If not, it will be prompted for installation.
+If missing, the application will prompt you with a direct download link.
 -   (Optional) Valid API key for Google Custom Search API if you choose to use that search method.

 ### Installation